 In this lesson we’ll first go through a bit of theory on the natural minor scale.

 Then I will give you 3 notes per string patterns so that you can play the natural minor scale in all positions of the guitar fretboard as well as a guitar lick that makes use of the notes in each pattern.

-Finally, I’ll give you a short guitar solo that makes use this scale in different places of the fretboard.
+Finally, I’ll give you a short guitar solo that makes use of the minor scale in different places of the fretboard.

-The natural minor is a diatonic scale which means it has 7 notes that have 5 intervals of a whole step (two frets on the guitar) and 2 intervals of a half step (one fret on the guitar) within one octave.
+The natural minor scale is a diatonic scale, which means it has seven notes with five whole step intervals (two frets on the guitar) and two half step intervals (one fret on the guitar) within one octave.